gschorcht/xtensa-esp32-elf/README.md

 1. It has enabled the IOs for C99 formats long long, floats, and doubles.
 2. The POSIX thread support is disabled.
+3. newlib is compiled with nano-malloc and nano-formatted-io